• Skip to primary navigation

 • Parsley - can use fresh chopped or dried.
 It is a garnish and only adds a slight amount of flavor - very slight.

-The best way to boil the potatoes is whole.
+Why do we cook the potatoes whole?
 Reason is they will cook more evenly and they cook better.
 When you cut potatoes, it is hard to get them the exact size which results in some being undercooked and some overcooked.
-For mashed potatoes it is ok because you want them soft, but for potato salad you do not want them mushy.
+Then you have crunchy pieces and mushy pieces, yikes!

 Frequently asked questions